fabiansolheim/lex-sort/README.md

-Small application to lexicographically sort a nested JSON file.
+lex-sort is a small application to lexicographically sort a nested JSON file.